shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 {% include figure src="./images/tutorial/image_36.png" %}

-Open the work file in the Teapot's rigging step again (via **Shotgun > File Open…**).
-Now launch the **Shotgun > Scene Breakdown…** menu action.
+Open the work file in the Teapot's rigging step again (via **{% include product %} > File Open…**).
+Now launch the **{% include product %} > Scene Breakdown…** menu action.
 This launches the Breakdown app which shows you all of the upstream publishes that you have referenced into your work file.
 In this case, there is only the upstream Teapot model.
 You should see something like this:

 {% include figure src="./images/tutorial/image_37.png" width="400px" %}